 Medical Education Focus

-The program attracts many residents with significant interests in medical education.
-The following options are available for those wanting more in depth teaching and feedback on teaching skills.
+The program attracts many residents with significant interests in medical education leadership.
+The following options are available for those wanting more in depth experience in medical education.

 - Medical Education elective- A 2 week course is available in the spring for junior residents for more in-depth development of the skills necessary to be an effective teacher and to pursue a career as a medical educator.